 For over fifty years, Perazzi has built a reputation for creating some of the best competition and game guns on the market.
-Their classic yet modern design beautifully fuses both traditional and modern gunsmith techniques and process.
-The end results is an innovative, perfectly balanced shotgun, suitable for the game shooter and world-leading Olympic shooter alike.
+Their classic yet modern design beautifully fuses both traditional and modern gunsmith techniques and processes.
+The result is an innovative, perfectly balanced shotgun, suitable for game shooter and world-leading Olympic shooter alike.

 History of Perazzi

 Perazzi was founded in 1957 by Italian Daniele Perazzi.
 In 1960, he met Ivo Fabbri, an automotive engineer and the pair began to create high-class but relatively affordable shotguns.
 The gun was loosely inspired by Boss & Co and Woodward, two high-end English gun manufacturers.
 These guns commanded the very top money.
 Yet Perazzi and Fabbri believed they could offer a better product, made to the same high standards, at a far more competitive price.

 The designs of some of the company’s first guns were helped in part by famed Italian shooter Ennio Mattarelli.
 He went on to win the Olympic trap discipline with a Perazzi gun in 1964.
 A year later, Fabbri parted ways with Perazzi, establishing his own company that focused on the top end of the market.
 For the next fifty years, Perazzi continued to create and innovate, resulting in the Italian shotgun powerhouse we have become so familiar with today.